hidakatsuya/pdf_matcher/README.md

 # PdfMatcher

-A library to compare two PDFs and output the differences using [diff-pdf](https://github.com/vslavik/diff-pdf).
+A gem to compare two PDFs and output the differences using [diff-pdf](https://github.com/vslavik/diff-pdf).

 ## Prerequisites